MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/setup-microsoft-entra-id-with-certificates.md

 ---
 title: Set up Microsoft Entra ID (with certificates) - Single Sign-On
-description: This guide will walk you through setting up the connector so your users can access SAP data and perform RFC calls in the Power Platform using their Microsoft Entra ID for authentication.
+description: This guide walks you through setting up the connector so your users can access SAP data and run RFC (short for Remove Function Call) in the Power Platform using their Microsoft Entra ID for authentication.​
 author: ryanb58
 ms.author: tbrazelton
 contributors: